The Editor-in-Chief invites you to read the short Welcome Essay that introduces the journal.

 Cell Structure and Function is now a gold Open Access journal, and all articles are published under the Creative Commons Attribution (CC BY) 4.0 International license.
 This license allows for various uses without any need to obtain permission from the authors as the copyright holders.
 While the move to gold Open Access has inevitably caused the publication fees to increase, Cell Structure and Function remains affordable – thanks to the support of the Japan Society for the Promotion of Science.
 The journal will continue to strive to publish as many high-quality articles as possible.

 As journals grow and develop, so too does the workload and the diversity of expertise needed to handle the variety of submitted manuscripts.
-In response, Cell Structure and Function changed to a more distributed editorial model in 2005.
+In response, Cell Structure and Function introduced a more distributed editorial model in 2005.
 The Editor-in-Chief assesses each manuscript and allocates an Associate Editor to act as the Monitoring Editor.
 The Monitoring Editor assigns two referees and, based on their reviews, decides whether the manuscript requires revision.
 The Editor-in-Chief makes the final decision on each manuscript based on the Monitoring Editor’s recommendation.
-The result is that the best expert handles each submission and the average turnaround time from submission to first decision has decreased.
+The result is that the best expert handles each submission, and the average turnaround time from submission to first decision has decreased.